NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/google-cloud/index.md

 3. Next, edit the `deploy.sh` file and make sure that:

-- **BUCKET_NAME** is set to the bucket you created when you configured Cloudflare Logpush with Google Cloud Platform.
+- **BUCKET_NAME** is set to the bucket you created when you configured Khulnasoft Logpush with Google Cloud Platform.

 - **DATASET** and **TABLE** are unique names.